carlosonunez/flight-summarizer/README.md

 }
 ```

+### Web Scraping Notice

+Functionality provided by this application relies on scraping one or more
+websites.
+The owners of these websites will likely change how they works in the
+future and/or might add additional anti-web-scraping defenses that make this
+project unviable in the future.

+I will do my best to keep this source code current as these changes happen on a
+best-available basis.
+However, you might experience degraded performance or
+unavailability depending on where this application runs.

+**AS SUCH, THIS APPLICATION AND ITS SOURCE CODE ARE PROVIDED ON AN AS-IS BASIS.
+I AM NOT RESPONSIBLE FOR ANY TECHNICAL OR LEGAL ACTIONS THE UPSTREAM PROVIDER
+MAY TAKE IN RESPONSE TO THE OPERATION THIS SOFTWARE.**

 ## Roadmap

 ### v1

-[ ] Retrieve just-in-time takeoff and arrival info for a flight
+[X] Retrieve just-in-time takeoff and arrival info for a flight
+[ ] Local server mode

+### Future

 [ ] Deployment instructions for AWS Lambda

-### Future

-[ ] Local server mode
 [ ] Retrieve takeoff and arrival info for a flight on any date
 [ ] Move to [carlosonunez/serverless-stack](https://github.com/carlosonunez/serverless-stack) (upcoming)
 [ ] Support headless browser scraping